Poisson Distribution Calculator

 Conclusion

 Understanding the Poisson distribution equips you with a valuable tool for analyzing random discrete events across science and engineering.
-By experimenting with different Ξ» and k values in this calculator, you can gain insight into everything from photon counts to service requests at a help desk.
+By experimenting with different λ and k values in this calculator, you can gain insight into everything from photon counts to service requests at a help desk.
 This simple formula illustrates the beauty of probability theory and its practical reach into our daily lives.
+Because the results are copyable, you can quickly paste them into reports, homework solutions, or code comments for further analysis.